GaelCT/MUN/README.md

-# MUN - Museum or University Network System
+# MUN - MODEL UNITED NATIONS - CSUB

 This repository contains a complete web application for managing and displaying newsletter PDFs, gallery images, and providing contact functionality.
 The system combines multiple technologies to create a cohesive web experience.